yshavit/effesvm_j/notes/bytecode.md

 ### labl _name_

 Defines a label, with a name that must be unique within this function. goto, goif and gofi can jump to these named labels instead of to an absolute position.
+There are no restrictions on labels, other than that they cannot be an integer value, as the various go* ops will treat such values as absolute jump locations instead of named labels.
+The unenforced convention is to use lower_snake_case, prefixed with an @ sight: `@my_jump_loc`, for instance.

 ### goto _N_